dac0n/hackmotion_test_assignment/README.md

 # hackmotion_test_assignment

-My Golf App is a Flutter-based application for inspecting recorded golf swings.
+A Flutter-based application for inspecting recorded golf swings.
 I've written it as a test assignment to Hackmotion.
 It features a Home Screen listing all swings and an Inspection Screen for detailed metrics.

 Project structure: